cameronhu/AntibodyBigQuery/README.md

 ./[SCRIPT_NAME].sh
 ```

+The two human unpaired download scripts are significantly larger, and are labled heavy/light_bulk_download respectively.
+I suggest running these scripts with nohup as the download may take significantly longer.

+`nohup bash [SCRIPT_NAME].sh > output.log 2>&1 &`

 ## Initial Download Directory

 Data downloaded from raw shell scripts are stored in the `/export/shared/cameronhu/oas` directory.
 The directory has been further subdivided into Paired and Unpaired, and then by organism.
+Unpaired sequences have been further subdivided into light and heavy chains.

 ## Outline of Steps